 Phone/Fax: (435) 727-3390

-There is no lodging available within Monument Valley.
-Lodging is available just outside the park at Kayenta, AZ, 22 miles south.
-(See map below) (Rates, availability and reservations online)
+The Navajo have a new hotel, The View inside Monument Valley.
+Lodging is also available just outside the park at Kayenta, AZ, 22 miles south.
+(Rates, availability and reservations online)

 SEARCH THIS SITE

 Monument Valley Navajo Tribal Park